-3.3 Day 1 Service: Road Works Warning
+4.3 Day 1 Service: Road Works Warning

-The Day 1 Service Road Works Warning (RWW) currently includes, according to the WG2 list of Use Cases described in the document "Common C-ITS Service Definitions - Version 1.4", the following Use Cases:
+The Day 1 Service Road Works Warning (RWW) currently includes, according to the WG2 list of Use Cases described in the document "Common C-ITS Service Definitions - Version 1.7", the following Use Cases:

 - 1. Lane Closure (and other restrictions), (Abbreviation: RWW LC) - 2.
 Road Closure, (Abbreviation: RWW RC) - 3.
-Road Works Mobile, (Abbreviation: RWW RM)
+Road Works Mobile, (Abbreviation: RWW RM) - 4.
+Road Operator Vehicle in Intervention, (Abbreviation: RWW ROVI) - 5.
+Road Operator Vehicle Approaching, (Abbreviation: RWW ROVA)

 For evaluation and assessment purposes, these Use Cases can be grouped in two clusters, considering the events managed by the C-ITS messages.
-Lane-known events and lane-unknown events can lead to different features in terms of possible accuracy and level of detail of the C-ITS messages and, finally, to different desired expected behaviours The Use Cases are then divided according to this classification:

-- Use Case related to Location specific events, managed by detailed messages able to specify the location of the event even in terms of lane involved and to suggest, if needed and beside warnings inviting to cautious driving, a lane change. - Use Case related to Area based events, managed by more general messages, providing warnings inviting to cautious driving.
+The first four Use Cases are referred to events that drivers are expected to meet along the path they are following.
+These events are location-specific events, managed by detailed messages able to specify the location of the event even in terms of lane involved and to suggest, if needed and beside warnings inviting to cautious driving, a lane change.